darrenparkinson/RISPy/README.md

 Implementation of the RIS interface to Cisco Unified Communications Manager.

-This is the first draft of this library which only implements the 'selectCmDeviceExt' at present.
+This is the first draft of this library which only implements the 'selectCmDeviceExt' and 'getServerInfo' at present.

 ## Example Usage